The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 Arts and Crafts

-Throughout Scarborough Renaissance Festival, more than 200 shops offer handmade, period-specific or offbeat items that range from clothing and jewelry to home decor and even musical instruments.
+Throughout the Scarborough grounds, hundreds of shops offer handmade, period-specific or offbeat items that range from clothing and jewelry to home decor and even musical instruments.
+S.R.F. boasts being one of the largest outdoor juried craft shows in the country, with as many as 20 artisan craft demonstrations each day.

 “One of the things that people need to understand when they come out to the festival, this is an artisan marketplace,” Helaine says.
 “We do not have imported goods at the festival — 99% of what you will find at our festival is handmade and most of the artisans are in the shops; they can tell you how their crafts are made, how they came about making them — they’re also going to be very unique.
 These are not crafts you’re going to see at any other event in the in the North Texas region.